SipaaOS-Project/SipaaKernel/README.md

 # SipaaKernel
-SipaaKernel is a x86-based operating system
+SipaaKernel is a x86-based operating system made in C & Assembly.

 ## Features
 * IDT